Wise Group plc research snapshot

 WSE AI Trading Strategy Framework

 The WSE AI trading strategy is a non-personalized research framework.
-It pairs chart confirmation with customer growth, volume, take rate, interest income, margin, buyback, and regulatory data rather than relying on one price level.
+It pairs chart confirmation with customer growth, volume, take rate, interest income, margin, buyback, and US regulatory data rather than relying on one price level.

 Trend-following setup